ploneintranet/ploneintranet.simplesharing/README.rst

 Introduction
 ============

-This egg provides a behaviour which allows a user to set workflow state and local roles from within the edit view.
+This egg provides a viewlet which allows a user to set workflow state and local roles without having to use the edit tool bar or the sharing view.
+The idea is to make these actions simple for a user with no extensive plone training.